npxTSC/Sparklet/SECURITY.md

 ---

-Sometimes I'll be too busy to work on a patch, but usually I'll try and fix it as soon as possible, if it's important enough that it could reveal passwords or break the site.
+Sometimes I'll be too busy to work on a patch, but usually I'll try and fix it as soon as possible, if it's important enough that it could reveal PII / auth tokens or break the site.